awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started-step1.md

 ![\[File system details section of the FSx for Lustre Create sile system console page.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/FSxLScreenShot.png)

 1. In the **Network & security** section, provide the following networking and security group information:
-   + Choose the VPC that you want to associate with your file system\.
+   + For **Virtual Private Cloud \(VPC\)**, choose the VPC that you want to associate with your file system\.
 For this getting started exercise, choose the same VPC that you chose for your Amazon EC2 instance\.
    + For **VPC security groups**, the ID for the default security group for your VPC should be already added\.
 If you're not using the default security group, make sure that the following inbound rule is added to the security group you're using for this getting started exercise\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started-step1.html)